Remote Access to a Linux Server

 will refer to the server as csci.

-This document attempts to explain other ways in which you can connect to
+This document explains other ways in which you can connect to the server to

-the server to perform useful work.
-This will be helpful because the JB 202
+perform useful work.
+This will be helpful because the JB 202 lab maintains

-lab maintains limited hours.
-There are other computer labs on campus that
+limited hours.
+There are other computer labs on campus that have longer hours.

 There are three protocols through which you can establish a connection to